chrishil1/ChromDL/readme.md

 ChromDL was trained for 100 epochs, with each epoch taking ~16 hours on a single core NVIDIA Tesla K80 GPU processor with 24 GB RAM.

-ChromDL can also be run out of the box on a Google Colaboratory GPU, where `ChromDL_test.py` can be run using a standard GPU runtime, and `ChromDL_train.py` using a high RAM premium GPU runtime.
+ChromDL can also be run out of the box locally or on a Google Colaboratory GPU, where `ChromDL_test.py` can be run using a standard GPU runtime, and `ChromDL_train.py` using a high RAM premium GPU runtime.

 ## Usage
 ### Data